 Be positive with positive body language.

 You want the interviewer to know that you are open, receptive to conversation, and a willing learner.
 Positive body language will give the interviewer these positive queues.

 Hands: Still, relaxed, keep above or on the table or desk.

 Posture: Straight but relaxed spine

-Seated: Asymmetrical, sometimes leaning in a relaxed way
+Seated: Asymmetrical, sometimes leaning in a relaxed way but straight.

 Arms: Avoid crossing arms, this gives a closed out feeling.